binhtran432k/Lab_OOP-L01-Bida/README.md

 - BookAndRent là interface được implement bởi CarRentalManagement
 - Hỏi ta có nên có một interface thể hiện công việc đưa các xe đi bảo dưỡng không?
 - Rent là class mô tả hợp đồng thuê xe.
 Hỏi có interface nào được implement bởi Rent?

+## 6. Lab 6: Operator Overloading
+Remember that a vehicle in your car rental management company is associated with a service history, which keeps track of all maintenance jobs that have been done to the vehicle in question.
+A maintenance job should record the following pieces of information: mileage of the vehicle and date/time when the job was carried out, kind of service being performed (e.g., tires, engine oil, transmission fluid), costs, garage where the job was done.

+Overload the subtraction - operator to imply the distance the vehicle had been driven between any two maintenance jobs.
+Moreover, you may overload the comparison operators to see if a maintenance job takes place before or after another.

+Note: don't forget to check if the given two maintenance jobs were done for same vehicle.
+The above-mentioned operators would go meaningless otherwise.